 The transition from infant to toddler always feels so significant.
 One day your child is a (cute) baby lump on the floor, and the next day she’s walking around like a miniature person and destroying everything.
 Toddlers are simultaneously incredibly stressful and unceasingly fun, and both aspects can be traced to their insatiable curiosity and capacity for learning.

 For this reason, the kinds of toys you surround your child with can make a big difference in what she learns and how she learns it.
 While she may be absolutely content playing with a cardboard box–And hey, a cardboard box makes a great toy!–she will also greatly benefit from playing with toys that can foster her creativity, get her active, prepare her for school, and ignite her imagination.

 Below you’ll find some of the top toy options for your growing no-longer-baby to give her the well-rounded “education” she needs.

-Our Favorite Toys and Gifts for 1-Year-Old Girls
+Our Favorite Toys to Buy for 1-Year-Old Girls 2021

 Creative Toy: Crayola Bathtub Crayons with Crayola Color Bath Drops

 Active/Outdoor Toy: Radio Flyer Classic Walker WAGON